Zero Day (film): Plot

 The two arrive at school on May 1 and prepare their plan and weapons in Andre's car.
 Andre says that he could never have carried out Zero Day without his partner Cal's help, a sentiment that Cal echoes.
-They run into the school, armed with three pistols, an M1 carbine, and a 12-gauge pump-action shotgun, all stolen from Andre's father and cousin.
-The massacre is shown through the viewpoint of security cameras.
-The dialogue is heard via the cellphone of student Omar who was shot and killed.
-Shooting at anyone they see and threatening and taunting several witnesses, Andre and Cal kill eleven students and one school resource officer and wound eighteen others.
-The pair eventually see law enforcement entering the school in force after sixteen minutes of shooting.
-After arguing over whether to engage the police in gunfire, the pair decide to count to three and shoot themselves.
+The video camera continues to film as they both run into the school through its west entrance, armed with a large number of firearms stolen from Andre's father and cousin, including both handguns and long guns, as well as homemade explosives and knives.
+The massacre is shown through the viewpoint of several security cameras throughout the building, with audio of a 911 dispatcher playing in the background, who is attempting to persuade the two out of the attack and into surrendering peacefully.
+The dialogue is heard via the cellphone of student Omar, who was shot and killed.

+Shooting at anyone they see and threatening and taunting several witnesses, Andre and Cal killed eleven students, and one school resource officer.
+They wound eighteen others.
+Eventually, the two see law enforcement surrounding the school after fourteen minutes of the incident in progress.
+After debating over whether to exchange gunfire with police, the pair decide to commit suicide by gunshot inside the library of the school.

-On May 10, a gang of youths film themselves going to a park where both are standing, where they find crosses for the two shooters and light them on fire.
+Nine days after the shooting on May 10, a group of teenagers film themselves driving to a memorial for those slain in the attack, including Andre and Cal.
+The group finds the pair's wooden crosses, before subsequently setting them on fire and swiftly escaping the area.